KIT-MBS/pyrexMD/README.md

 About pyrexMD
 =============

-`pyrexMD` is designed as an interactive 'all-purpose' toolkit for research projects which rely on (contact-guided) Replica Exchange Molecular Dynamics or (contact-guided) Molecular Dynamics. `pyrexMD` has three main goals:
+`pyrexMD` is mainly designed for research projects which:

+- rely on (contact-guided) Replica Exchange Molecular Dynamics or (contact-guided) Molecular Dynamics
+- or focus on structure analyses and comparison

+It has three main goals:

-1. By utilizing various modified `GROMACS` and `MDAnalysis` python bindings, this package provides an environment to design, run and analyze the entire project within `jupyter` notebooks.
+1. Interactive 'all purpose' environment.
+By utilizing various modified `GROMACS` and `MDAnalysis` python bindings, this package provides a `jupyter` notebooks based environment to design, run and analyze the entire project.
 2. Data vizualization is important.
-Most analysis functions which calculate meaningful values such as RMSD, QValues, contact distances etc., can create specialized figures in the same step if the keyword argument `plot=True` is passed.
+Most analysis functions which calculate meaningful values such as RMSD, QValues, contact distances etc., can create specialized figures in the same step by passing the keyword argument ``plot=True``.
-3. Provided functions often combine many individual steps into larger, workflow-orientated functions with additional automating features to simplify the application.
+3. User-friendly and simplified application.
+Provided functions often combine many individual steps into larger, workflow-orientated functions with additional automation features.
 It is possible to rapidly create whole setup or structure analysis workflows within a few commands, thereby significantly enhancing productivity and reducing the time spent at various stages of the project.

+With `pyrexMD`, it becomes especially easy to create, share and reproduce research results or transfer the work on other target structures of interest.
+Furthermore, it lowers the technical boundaries for newcomers who want to do research utilizing Replica Exchange for enhanced sampling.

 `pyrexMD` should be used in `jupyter` notebooks and requires `GROMACS` to run MD simulations.